-Juneteenth is a recognized holiday in the City of St. Louis, and is a paid holiday for the employees of the City beginning June 20, 2022.
+Juneteenth is a recognized holiday in the City of St. Louis, and has been a paid holiday for the employees of the City since June 20, 2022.

 On June 19, 1865, about two months after the Confederate general Robert E. Lee surrendered at Appomattox, Va.,Gordon Granger, a Union general, arrived in Galveston, Texas, to inform enslaved African-Americans of their freedom and that the Civil War had ended.
 General Granger’s announcement put into effect the Emancipation Proclamation, which had been issued more than two and a half years earlier on Jan.
 1, 1863, by President Abraham Lincoln.